Aktion Deutschland Hilft: Areas of disaster relief

 Aktion Deutschland Hilft is activated after a decision from its member organisations.
 Examples of disasters it responded to include the 2003 invasion of Iraq, the War in Darfur (August 2004), the 2004 Indian Ocean earthquake and tsunami, the 2005 Kashmir earthquake, the 2006 Pangandaran earthquake and tsunami, the 2007 African floods, the 2007 Tabasco flood and cyclones in Bangladesh (March 2008) and Myanmar (May 2008).
 In 2009 Aktion Deutschland Hilft was active for refugees in Sri Lanka (May), and victims of an earthquake in Indonesia in August and October as well as for people hit by the 2009 West Africa floods.
 In 2010 there was action for 2010 Haiti earthquake, the 2010 Chile earthquake and the 2010 Pakistan floods.
 In 2011 the alliance took action for the victims of 2011 Tōhoku earthquake and tsunami and the 2011 East Africa drought.
 In 2012 the alliance was busy with the 2012 Sahel drought and Refugees of the Syrian Civil War.
 The year 2013 was dominated by 2013 European floods, the 2013 North India floods and Typhoon Haiyan on the Philippines.

+In subsequent years, the alliance responded to further major crises, including the COVID-19 pandemic, the war in Ukraine (since 2022), the Sudan conflict (since 2023), and the 2023 Turkey–Syria earthquake.
+In 2026, member organisations were active in response to the Ebola outbreak in the Democratic Republic of the Congo, an earthquake in Colombia, and flash floods in Nepal.

 Organization

 Leadership

-The patron of ADH is the former Federal President Horst Köhler.
+The patron of Aktion Deutschland Hilft was the former Federal President, Horst Köhler.

-ADH additionally has a board of trustees.
-These trustees get elected for three years by the general assembly.